-Holt's Store at the foot of Brook Hill, between Farley Green and Albury, delivered milk, had an electric bell push for its Aladdin Pink Paraffin pump and operated until the late 1970s.
+Holt's Store and post office at the foot of Brook Hill, between Farley Green and Albury, delivered milk, had an electric bell push for its Aladdin Pink Paraffin pump and operated until the late 1970s.

 From 1854, watercress beds, including Postford and these at Ford Farm, grew 400 tons a year along Law Brook and the Tillingbourne; more.